gpeterson406/GreenwoodBanner_Book/_book/01-preface.md

 [1] -3 5 7 8
 ```

-To get this vector stored in a variable called *variable1* we need to use the assignment operator, ``<-`` (read as "stored as") that assigns the information on the right into the variable that you are creating on the left.
+To get this vector stored in a variable called *variable1* we need to
+use the assignment operator, ``<-`` (read as "stored as") that assigns
+the information on the right into the variable that you are creating on
+the left.

 ```r
 > variable1 <- c(-3, 5, 7, 8)
 ```

-In R, the assignment operator, ``<-``, is created by typing a "less than" symbol ``<`` followed by a "minus" sign (``-``)
+In R, the assignment operator, ``<-``, is created by typing a
+"less than" symbol ``<`` followed by a "minus" sign (``-``)
+**without a space between them**.
+If you
-ever want to see what numbers are residing in an object in R, just type its name and hit *enter*.
-You can see how that variable contains the same information that was initially generated by
+ever want to see what numbers are residing in an object in R, just type
+its name and hit *enter*.
+You can see how that variable contains the same
+information that was initially generated by
-``c(-3, 5, 7, 8)`` but is easier to access since we just need the text for the variable name representing that vector.
+``c(-3, 5, 7, 8)`` but is easier to access since we just need the text
+for the variable name representing that vector.

 ```r
 > variable1
 [1] -3 5 7 8
 ```

-With the data stored in a variable, wean use functions such as
+With the data stored in a variable, we can use functions such as
 ``mean`` and
 ``sd`` to find the mean and standard deviation of the observations contained in
 ``variable1`` :